 Here are ways we can get our kids playing outside and leave their gadgets behind.

 Cultivate Outdoor Appreciation

 In regards to free range parenting, I’m not onboard.
 It’s a dangerous world and I believe children need close supervision.
 However, if you want your kids to play outside you have to be willing to let them.
 This means both parent and child need to learn and practice having a soulful appreciation for the outdoors.
-[Tweet This] We can accomplish this in many ways, such as regular family walks or nature-themed activities such as hiking, biking, or scavenger hunts.
+[Tweet This] We can accomplish this in many ways, such as regular family walks or nature-themed activities such as hiking, biking, or scavenger hunts and treasure hunts.
 Tailor a family vacation around camping or just do so in the backyard together.
 Take them to the park for play often.
 Have a cookout.
 Get the family outside.
 Cultivate the habit.